Last Source Alignment Review: May 2026

 Live Tool

-HVAC BTU Load Calculator
+Manual J Load Calculator

 Live Tool

-Manual S Equipment Selection Calculator
+Manual S Calculation

 Live Tool

-Friction-rate calculation and duct path design workflow.
+Friction-rate, available-static-pressure, TEL, and duct path screening workflow.

 Legal Notice & Methodology